More than a gym. More than jiu jitsu.

 2023 IBJJF NY Summer Open – 2nd

-2023 Grappling Industries Philly Spring Open – Gold (gi), 2nd (no gi)
+2023 Grappling Industries Philly Spring Open – Gold (Gi), 2nd (No-Gi)

-2022 IBJJF Pans – 2nd
+2022 IBJJF Pans Championship – 2nd

-2022 IBJJF New Haven Fall Open – Gold (absolute), 2nd (division)
+2022 IBJJF New Haven Fall Open – Gold (Absolute), 2nd (Division)

-2022 Grappling Industries Monroe Winter Champion
+2022 Grappling Industries Monroe Winter Open Champion

-2021 American Nationals Champion – Gi & No Gi
+2021 American Nationals Champion – Gi & No-Gi

-2021 IBJJF Master Worlds – 3rd
+2021 IBJJF World Master Championship – 3rd

 2021 Fuji Allentown Fall Champion